szli6792/CSCI-3308-Team-3/SQL_TESTING.md

 List of tests for verifying each table:
 - Use case name
+    get reviews
 - Description
+    returns all reviews for a given product id
 - Pre-conditions
+    databse already has reviews for each product
 - Test steps
+    * navigate to the getreivew api in our express server
+    * receive query feedback
+    * test with test set
 - Expected result
+    * query matches pre compiled test expectations
 - Actual result
+    * returns correct reviews
 - Status (Pass/Fail)
+    * pass
 - Notes
+    N/A
 - Post-conditions
+    * reviews can be added to database or products can be deleted

+- Use case name
+    post review
+- Description
+    posts review to the reviews table after input
+- Pre-conditions
+    use is on a specific proudct page
+- Test steps
+    * insert product rating
+    * insert product review
+    * send to database
+- Expected result
+    * review is inserted into database
+- Actual result
+    * correct review is inserted to database
+- Status (Pass/Fail)
+    * pass
+- Notes
+    N/A
+- Post-conditions
+    * reviews can be added to database or products can be deleted

 ## Query methods